 Generally speaking all the panels in the configuration above need to be facing the same direction, or the MPPT struggles to optimise the array efficiently.

 If an east/west split of solar panels is desired, where some panels are facing east and some facing west, then normally those panels would be placed on separate strings and a two-input inverter would be used.

 I Didn’t Believe It Myself At First

-When I was told it was possible to put both east and west facing panels on the same inverter input without a serious decline in performance, I was very skeptical.
+When I was told it was possible to put both east and west-facing panels on the same inverter input without a serious decline in performance, I was very sceptical.
 I was all, “Nah!
 That’ll never work!

 But I looked it up and it turned out to actually be correct, but only under the right circumstances.